 All of these characters are not only given unique traits to them, but they are given plenty enough screen time to become memorable, they even become somewhat emotionally investing at times.
 As for our antagonist Ronan “The Accuser” (Lee Price), screen time can become limited.
 He like most Marvel villains is not worth mentioning.
 His motives are clear, but the story behind them is absent.
 Universal domination is on the menu, but as to why he’s ordering it remains to be seen.

-I wish I could say the sequel tested these characters and gave their stories space to grow, but “Guardians of the Galaxy Vol 2” was merely a cover for the band to play.
-It's not all bad though because “Guardians of the Galaxy” allowed me to fall in love with the band.
-They are a quick-witted, courageous, and hilarious group of assholes. (as Rocket would say) They are flawed and are given genuine moments of substance to them, like Rocket’s (Bradley Cooper) speel in the bar and Starlord’s (Chris Pratt) kinship to his mother.
+It's not all bad though because “Guardians of the Galaxy” allowed me to fall in love with this band of misfits.
+They are a quick-witted, courageous, and an hilarious group of assholes (as Rocket would say).
+They are flawed and are given genuine moments of substance to them, like Rocket’s (Bradley Cooper) speel in the bar and Starlord’s (Chris Pratt) kinship to his mother.
 I just wish there was more story for these characters to take part in.
 A little more reasons for them to care, a snub more things for them to do, a bit more sense as to why they're doing them.
 I just wanted a little more.